About the housing register

 - An assured tenancy is given after a starter tenancy ends.
 For breaches of assured tenancy agreements, courts have to give the home back to the housing association if proof is given.

-- An affordable rent tenancy is a fixed term tenancy which lasts for five years or more.
+- An affordable rent tenancy is a fixed term tenancy which lasts for 5 years or more.
 The rent will be higher than normal for council or housing association homes, but not more than 80% of local market rents.

 Renting from the council or a housing association